danoruo1/Fed-ML-Chem/src/documentation/Standard_CentralNN_HIV.md

-# Standard Centralized Neural Network for HIV Dataset
+## Standard Centralized Neural Network for HIV Dataset

-## Overview
+### Overview
-This notebook implements a centralized neural network approach for the HIV dataset using graph neural networks.
-Although it uses the Flower federated learning framework, it's configured with only one client, effectively making it a centralized learning approach.
-The model processes molecular graph data to classify HIV inhibition activity.
+This notebook trains a centralized neural network on the HIV dataset using a graph-based approach.
+It uses the Flower framework with one client, so it functions like a standard centralized setup.
+The model works with molecular graph data to predict whether a compound is active or inactive against HIV.

-## Model Architecture
+### Model Architecture
-- Uses a Graph Convolutional Network (GCN) architecture
+- Graph Convolutional Network (GCN) setup
-- Network structure:
+- Structure:
-  - Initial GCNConv layer: 9 → embedding_size features
+  - Starts with a GCNConv layer: 9 → `embedding_size`
-  - Three additional GCNConv layers with tanh activations
+  - Followed by three more GCNConv layers with tanh activations
-  - Global pooling (combining max and mean pooling)
+  - Uses global pooling (max + mean) to combine graph-level features
-  - Final linear classifier: embedding_size*2 → num_classes
+  - Final linear layer maps the pooled output to class predictions
-- The model processes molecular graphs where:
+- Each graph:
-  - Nodes represent atoms
+  - Nodes = atoms
-  - Edges represent bonds
+  - Edges = bonds
-  - Node features include atomic properties
+  - Node features include chemical properties
-  - The graph structure captures molecular topology
+  - The graph layout represents molecule structure

-## Dataset
+### Dataset
-- HIV dataset with binary classification:
+- HIV dataset for binary classification:
-  - 'confirmed inactive (CI)'
+  - 'CI' = confirmed inactive
-  - 'confirmed active (CA)/confirmed moderately active (CM)'
+  - 'CA' or 'CM' = confirmed (moderately) active
-- Uses molecular graph data from the MoleculeNet collection
+- Comes from MoleculeNet
-- Data is processed using PyTorch Geometric
+- Graph data is handled with PyTorch Geometric
-- Data is split between training and validation sets with a 90/10 ratio
+- Dataset is split 90% training, 10% validation

-## Training Approach
+### Training Approach
-- Uses a centralized approach (1 client) with the Flower framework
+- Runs on one client using the Flower framework
-- Custom RMSELoss (Root Mean Square Error) as the loss function
+- Loss function: custom RMSELoss
-- Adam optimizer with learning rate of 1e-3
+- Optimizer: Adam, learning rate = 1e-3
-- Trains for 25 epochs
+- Training runs for 25 epochs
-- Uses specialized training and evaluation functions for graph data:
+- Custom train and test functions specific for graph data:
-  - engine.train with task="Graph"
+  - `engine.train(task="Graph")`
-  - engine.test_graph
+  - `engine.test_graph()`
-- Implements a custom federated learning strategy (FedCustom) that:
+- Uses a custom federated strategy (FedCustom):
-  - Aggregates model parameters using weighted averaging
+  - Aggregates parameters with weighted averaging
-  - Saves model checkpoints after each round
+  - Saves a checkpoint after each round
-  - Evaluates the model on a test set
+  - Evaluates using a test set

-## Key Parameters
+### Key Parameters
-- `number_clients`: 1 (centralized approach)
+- `number_clients`: 1
 - `max_epochs`: 25
-- `embedding_size`: 64 (dimension of node embeddings)
+- `embedding_size`: 64
 - `batch_size`: 64
 - `lr`: 1e-3
-- `rounds`: 1 (only one round of federated learning)
+- `rounds`: 1
-- `frac_fit`: 1.0 (fraction of clients used for training)
+- `frac_fit`: 1.0
-- `frac_eval`: 0.5 (fraction of clients used for evaluation)
+- `frac_eval`: 0.5

-## Results and Visualization
+### Results and Visualization
-The notebook generates and saves:
+This notebook saves:
-- Confusion matrix for model evaluation
+- Confusion matrix for performance visualization
-- ROC curves for performance analysis
+- ROC curve for evaluating classification quality
-- Training and validation accuracy/loss curves
+- Accuracy and loss curves over training and validation
-- Results are saved in the 'results/CL_HIV/' directory
+- Outputs go to `results/CL_HIV/`